manimino/ducks/README.md

 ### Classes

  - `FilterBox` - can add, remove, and update objects after creation.
  - `ConcurrentFilterBox` - Thread-safe version of FilterBox.
  - `FrozenFilterBox` - Cannot be changed after creation.
-Faster finds, lower memory usage, and thread-safe.
+Fastest finds, lower memory usage, and thread-safe.

 ## More Examples